Nico2046/Kerr-newman-black-hole/README.md

 ---

-Calculations are performed on `Matematica 13`, on AMD Ryzen 5 5625U.
-The order of magnitude of calculation time is the second.
+Calculations are performed on `Matematica 13`, with AMD Ryzen 5 5625U.

 ## References